jordisr/poreover/README.md

 `python train_model.py --data data/train --training_steps 100`

 Once there is a model to load, we can make a basecall on a sample read (of course,
-    after only a little training on a toy dataset we would expect it to be very accurate).
+    after only a little training on a toy dataset we would not expect it to be very accurate).

 `python run_model.py --fast5 data/read.fast5 --model run-0`